d-t-w/netty-buffers/README.md

 *Realisations*

-* Buffer pooling probably not suited to this scenario of bursty, mixed message size, fine to turn it off
+* Buffer pooling is an optimisation aimed at reducing GC overhead, fine to turn off if that's no concern
 * Backpressure a real consideration, no way to avoid 100% memory consumption with no BP and slow peers
 * Backpressure concern relates to pooled or unpooled, however:
   * Where PoolChunks grows and eventually consumes all available direct memory